dcherrera/MacHomeBase-Public/README.md

 ## ❓ Frequently Asked Questions

 **Q: Why create MacHomeBase when Launchpad exists?**
 A: Apple removed Launchpad from macOS Tahoe.
-MacHomeBase recreates the beloved Launchpad experience with modern enhancements like better folder management, improved visual design, and enhanced customization options.
+MacHomeBase recreates the beloved Launchpad experience with modern enhancements and improved visual design.

 **Q: Will MacHomeBase always be free?**
 A: Yes!
 The core Launchpad replacement functionality will always remain completely free.
 Pro features (appearance customization, advanced layouts) are optional paid upgrades to support ongoing development.